-For example, last year Ethiopia diverted Nile waters to begin construction on the Grand Renaissance Dam - Africa’s biggest hydroelectric plant.
+For example, in 2013, Ethiopia diverted Nile waters to begin construction on the Grand Renaissance Dam - Africa’s biggest hydroelectric plant.
 The government of Egypt threatened military action, arguing that the dam would cut off most of its drinking water.
 War didn’t break out, but tensions still remain high.

 “People get inspired by music and they say, okay, I can hear the music of Sudan.
 Wow.
 The music of Ethiopia.
 Then why should we fight if we are enjoying the same music?
 The same sounds.
 The same rhythms,” says Lawrence Okello.

 The songs written here will become part of a concert tour, and an album, called Jinja, after the Ugandan town at the source of the Nile.
-Last year, the Nile Project’s first album, Aswan, took its name from the Egyptian town at the river’s end.
+In 2013, the Nile Project’s first album, Aswan, took its name from the Egyptian town at the river’s end.

 But music is only one part of the Nile Project.
-There are educational workshops on environmental justice, a Nile sustainability prize, the development of an massive online open course (MOOC) in partnership with US universities, and a Nile Project academic residency starting later this year at UC Berkeley.
+There are educational workshops on environmental justice, a Nile sustainability prize, the development of an massive online open course (MOOC) in partnership with US universities, and a Nile Project academic residency starting at UC Berkeley in 2015.
 Meklit Hadero says what started out as two friends sharing a beer and talking music has grown into something much bigger.